-Jesus offers to his listeners here, including us, a message of comfort and hope in a world that is not always a great place in which to live.
+Jesus offers to his listeners here, including us, not a set of standards we couldn't meet, but a message of comfort and hope in a world that is not always a great place in which to live.
 Jesus called to those crowds, and calls to us today, greeting us in the conditions in which he finds us; conditions that are a result of living life.
 Bruised, confused, hurting, dispirited, weary, sad, tired, discouraged - these are the all-too-common rewards of life.
 Not that it's all bad, or all negative, or all horrible, because much of life is great, but we all do have our scars and discouragements.
-We can consider ourselves rather blessed though, for many in this world have little experience other than of pain, hunger and hopelessness.
+We can consider ourselves rather blessed though, for by comparison many in this world have little experience other than of pain, hunger and hopelessness.

 Jesus introduces his teachings with a reminder of the blessings to be received in the kingdom of God.
 And that's the real blessing and miracle of grace, isn't it?
 Instead of one more set of impossible hurdles blocking entrance into the kingdom, here is Jesus offering a message of encouragement, proclaiming that the broken, the weary, the heavy-laden, the mourning, the downtrodden will be lifted over any obstacle by him, the Christ.
-The strong, the powerful, the grasping and greedy, those who would climb over the backs of the weak or shoulder them aside have no need of, or promise of receiving a blessing from God in Christ - that blessing is particularly for those of us who need the help, the assurance and re-assurance that the kingdom of heaven is not only available but promised to us.
+The strong, the powerful, the grasping and greedy, those who would climb over the backs of the weak or shoulder them aside have no need of, or promise of, receiving a blessing from God in Christ - they have no such need of blessing, for they receive their rewards here on earth.
+That blessing is particularly for those of us who need the help, the assurance and re-assurance that the kingdom of heaven is not only available but promised to us.